DOT Audit Types Compared

 Before

-• Match the requested records to the right checklist.
+• Match the requested categories to the right internal checklist for that review type.

 During

-• Keep the review type visible in your notes.
+• Keep the review type noted in your audit contact log.

-• Send records in the same categories used by the notice.
+• Submit records organized by the same categories used in the notice.

 After

-• File the result under the correct review type.
+• File the result letter under the correct review type with the original notice.

-• Connect follow-up actions to the affected record category.
+• Connect any required corrective actions to the specific record category that triggered them.

 Download